 ORGANS OF THE IMMUNE SYSTEM AND THEIR FUNCTION

-The organs of the immune system are generally divided into two major groups which are the primary lymphoid organs and the secondary lymphoid organs.
-The bone marrow, spleen, thymus, Peyer’s patches, liver, the tonsils, the lymph nodes and several mucosal-associated lymphoid tissues (MALT) are some of the major organs or tissues that makeup the immune system of humans and other mammals.
-These organs play unique and various critical roles in the development of immune response against an invading pathogen or antigen; and they are specialized types of organs or tissues that makes the immunological system outstanding from other systems of the body.
+The organs of the immune system are generally divided into two major groups: the primary lymphoid organs and the secondary lymphoid organs.
+The bone marrow, spleen, thymus, Peyerโ€™s patches, liver, tonsils, lymph nodes, and several mucosal-associated lymphoid tissues (MALT) are some of the major organs of the immune system in humans and other mammals.
+These organs of the immune system play unique and various critical roles in the development of immune responses against invading pathogens or antigens, and they are specialized types of organs or tissues that make the immune system outstanding compared to other body systems.

-These organs are the central sites where lymphocytes (i.e. B and T cells) develop the characteristic features that typify the adaptive immune system such as discrimination between self and non-self-molecules.
-It is also at the primary lymphoid organs that the lymphocytes develop their first ability to specifically recognize antigens or foreign bodies that invades the body.
-The lymphocytes that are produced in the primary lymphoid organs are initially immature or immunocompetent cells until they become committed to a particular antigen within these organs and then transforms into immunocompetent cells with unique antigenic specificity.
+These organs of the immune system are the central sites where lymphocytes (i.e., B and T cells) develop the characteristic features that typify the adaptive immune response, such as discrimination between self and non-self molecules.
+It is also at the primary lymphoid organs that lymphocytes develop their first ability to specifically recognize antigens or foreign bodies that invade the body.
+The lymphocytes produced in the primary lymphoid organs are initially immature or immunocompetent cells until they become committed to a particular antigen within these organs and then transform into immunocompetent cells with unique antigenic specificity.

 Tonsils are found at the base of the tongue and at the side of the back of the mouth where they defend against pathogens that enter the body through the mouth; the adenoids are located in the nasopharyngeal roof where they defend against antigens that enter the body via the nasal passage or opening; the thymus is the organ where T cell maturation occurs after its production in the bone marrow and it is located above the heart.